How Do Visually Impaired People Work?

-Here in the states, the civil rights of those with disabilities are protected by the 1990 Americans with Disabilities Act.
-The ADA outlines laws prohibiting the discrimination of those with disabilities and ensures equal opportunity in work, school, transportation, public accommodations, and state and local government services.
+In the United States, the civil rights of individuals with disabilities are safeguarded by the Americans with Disabilities Act (ADA) of 1990.
+This pivotal legislation establishes laws that prohibit discrimination against individuals with disabilities and ensures equal opportunities in various aspects of life, including work, education, transportation, public accommodations, and services provided by state and local governments.

-The visually impaired are not any different.
-They have the same intellectual capabilities to learn and develop skills as their sighted peers.
-What can make them exceptional is that they are natural problem solvers.
-Daily, life hands them challenges that they have to analyze and solve.
-“Where there is a will, there is a way.”
+Visually impaired individuals possess the same intellectual capabilities to learn and develop skills as their sighted peers.
+What sets them apart is their innate ability as natural problem solvers.
+Every day presents them with unique challenges that require analysis and solutions.
+The adage “Where there is a will, there is a way” truly encapsulates their resilience and determination.

 Everything is just a little bit more difficult and requires a little bit more effort.
 This is the theme for the life of those who live with vision loss.
 Those who want to have a job are willing to work a little bit harder.